 Our rapid growth has placed, and will continue to place, increased demands on our management, operational and financial information systems and other resources.
 Furthermore, expansions into new geographic markets and services may require us to comply with new and unfamiliar legal and regulatory requirements, which could impose substantial obligations on us and our management, cause us to expend additional time and resources, and increase our exposure to penalties or fines for non-compliance with such requirements.
 To accommodate our past and anticipated future growth, and to compete effectively, we will need to continue to improve our management, operational and financial information systems and to expand, train, manage and motivate our workforce.
 Our personnel, systems, procedures or controls may not be adequate to support our operations in the future.
-Further, focusing our financial resources and management attention on the expansion of our operations may negatively impact our financial resources and management attention on the expansion of our workforce, could reduce or prevent our growth.
+Further, focusing our financial resources and management attention on the expansion of our operations may negatively impact our financial results.
+Any failure to improve our management, operational and financial information systems, or to expand, train, manage or motivate our workforce, could reduce or prevent our growth.